quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Required Operations on Connections

-There are certain operations which an application MUST be able to perform when interacting with the QUIC transport.
+There are certain operations that an application MUST be able to perform when interacting with the QUIC transport.
 This document does not specify an API, but any implementation of this version of QUIC MUST expose the ability to perform the operations described in this section on a QUIC connection.